 5. Accepted candidates who accept their offers are invited for a second visit.

-6. We continue making offers until we fill our class (six slots).
+6. We continue making offers until we fill our class (ten slots).
 Sometimes offers are made relatively late because a slot opens up.

 Because the whole process is constantly in flux, we do not post statuses on a web data base.
-But all candidates are welcome to phone our office at any time and talk to the Assistant Director in person.
+All candidates are welcome to phone our office at any time and talk to the MSTP Director of Program Administration at 312-996-7473.
 We welcome your calls.